 Patient and Family/Caregiver Education

-A good portion of the education focuses on the fact that, for many patients, their conditions are life-changing and lifelong.
-Coping, resources and the need for lifelong follow up to deal with changing needs are provided.
-In addition, a monthly supprt group meets on the Burke campus for individuals who have sustained a stroke.
+Much education focuses on the fact that, for many patients, their conditions are life-changing and lifelong.
+Coping, resources, and the need for lifelong follow up to deal with changing needs are provided.
+In addition, a monthly stroke support group meets on the Burke campus for former patients and caregivers.